particle-iot/docs/src/content/hardware/migration-guides/msom-boron-migration-guide.md

 ### LiPo Battery and LI+ pin

-The M SoM does not include a LiPo battery connector or charging circuit on the module.
+The M-SoM does not include a LiPo battery connector or charging circuit on the module.
 If you want these features you will need to include them on your base board.

 This is the LiPo battery connector used on the Argon: